solliancenet/-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Whiteboard design session/WDS trainer guide - Building the business migration case with Windows Server and SQL Server.md

 2. What kind of downtime will be incurred when migrating the Windows Server and SQL Server workloads to Azure?

-   All application tiers and database will be deployed to the Azure VMs in parallel to the on-premises VMs.
-This will enable minimal downtime when application load is redirected to the new VMs.
+   All application tiers and databases will be deployed to the Azure VMs in parallel to the on-premises VMs.
+This will enable minimal downtime when the application load is redirected to the new VMs.

-   To ensure data consistency during the migration, there will be a short window of downtime required at the database level when the cut over to the new servers is performed.
+   To ensure data consistency during the migration, there will be a short window of downtime required at the database level when the cutover to the new servers is performed.
 Data migration using DMS supports online migration, allowing the applications to be kept online while data is synchronized.

 3. Will we be able to rollback to the on-premises VMs if the migration fails?

    The migration process will be designed to create new application deployments within their CI/CD pipelines to release to the new Windows Server 2022 VMs in Azure in parallel to the existing on-premises VMs.
 This will allow traffic to be cut over to the new VMs when ready.

-   In the event of an unexpected issue during migration, the existing on-premises VMs, application deployments and databases will remain in place as a fall back.
-If there is an issue detected during the cut over process, the on-premises servers will be able to immediately pick up where they left off.
+   In the event of an unexpected issue during migration, the existing on-premises VMs, application deployments, and databases will remain in place as a fallback.
+If there is an issue detected during the cutover process, the on-premises servers will be able to immediately pick up where they left off.

 4. Tailspin has negotiated an Enterprise Agreement (EA) with Microsoft for their Azure consumption.
 Any cost estimates need to reflect their EA discount.